Estonia–Poland relations: Early history

+Interbellum and World War II

 After the end of World War I, both Estonia and Poland regained independence.
 However, increasing invasions from the Bolsheviks put two nations into one common front against the Soviet Russians.
 Estonia was not able to repel the Soviets, but Polish success in the Polish–Soviet War helped both to keep their independence.
 From 1920s, Poland and Estonia were allies, though there was little contact between them.
 In 1922, Poland and Estonia were among signatories of the Warsaw Accord, which however did not enter into force, as its other signatory Finland did not ratify it under pressure of Germany, which was hostile to Poland.
 Instead, in 1925, Poland and Estonia together with Finland and Latvia signed a convention on conciliation and arbitration in Helsinki.
+A trade and navigation treaty was signed between Estonia and Poland in Tallinn in 1927.

 In 1937–1938, both ethnic Poles and Estonians in the Soviet Union were subjected to genocidal campaigns carried out by the NKVD, known as the Polish Operation and the Estonian Operation respectively.
 Following the Molotov–Ribbentrop Pact, Poland and Estonia were both invaded and occupied during World War II.
 Poland was occupied by Nazi Germany and the Soviet Union since September 1939, while Estonia was occupied solely by the Soviet Union since June 1940.
 Both nations were under common oppression, and many Poles and Estonians were forcefully deported by the Russians to Siberia.
 In the course of Operation Barbarossa, from mid-1941, both countries were entirely occupied by Germany.
+In 1942, Polish Prime Minister-in-Exile Władysław Sikorski's intervention to British and American authorities thwarted Soviet attempts to obtain Allied approval for the planned annexation of Estonia and eastern Poland.
+Both Poles and Estonians were among the prisoners of the Nazi German Sonnenburg concentration camp in Słońsk, and Estonian conscripts from the Soviet Red Army, alike Polish POWs and civilians were among the prisoners of the Stalag II-B German prisoner-of-war camp in Czarne.

 In 1944–1945, both countries were again occupied by Soviet forces.
 Soviet repressions and deportations of both Estonian and Polish citizens continued.
 Poland's formal independence was eventually restored, although with a Soviet-installed communist regime, while Estonia was annexed into the Soviet Union, thus both had no relationship until the dissolution of the Soviet Union.